boltops-tools/sonic/docs/_docs/settings.md

 service_cluster  | Service to cluster mapping.
 This is a Hash structure that maps the service name to cluster names. | (no value) user  | User to ssh into the server with.
 This can be overriden at the CLI with the user@host notation but can be set in the settings.yml file also. | ec2-user

-The default settings are located within the package tool at [lib/sonic/default/settings.yml](https://github.com/boltopslabs/sonic/blob/master/lib/sonic/default/settings.yml).
+The default settings are located tool source code at [lib/sonic/default/settings.yml](https://github.com/boltopslabs/sonic/blob/master/lib/sonic/default/settings.yml).

 ### Service to Cluster Mapping

-One of the useful options is the `service_clsuter`.
+One of the useful options is the `service_cluster`.
 This option maps service names to cluster names.
 This saves you from  typing the `--cluster` option over and over.
 Here is an example `~/.sonic/settings.yml`:

 ```yaml
 user: ec2-user